phaserjs/phaser/README.md

 * EventEmitter.prototype.has can now check if any listeners were added to a given topic.
 * Added Utils.defaults.

-The full Change Log is at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md
+For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md

 ![div](http://phaser.io/images/div3.png)